wellyshen/use-web-animations/README.md

       easing: "ease-in-out", // Use a fancy timing function },
     onReady: ({ playState, animate, animation }) => {
-      // Triggered whenever the animation is ready to play },
+      // Triggered when the animation is ready to play },
     onUpdate: ({ playState, animate, animation }) => {
-      // Triggered whenever the animation enters the running state or changes state },
+      // Triggered when the animation enters the running state or changes state },
     onFinish: ({ playState, animate, animation }) => {
-      // Triggered whenever the animation enters the finished state },
+      // Triggered when the animation enters the finished state },
     // More useful options...
   });